rmagrin/api-mtls-sidecar-proxy/README.md

 }
 ```

+## Expired certificates

+In case the certificates in this repository expire you can run the command `./generate-certs.sh` to generate new certificates

 ## The whole pattern

 The full pattern implemented here is the sidecar-proxy and ambassador-gateway.
 You can [check here](https://github.com/bancodobrasil/api-mtls-ambassador-gateway) the ambassador-gateway part.